Aikido Kyoto Logo

 Kyoto Budo Center Dojo

-Aikido is a traditional Japanese martial art that emphasizes harmony of mind and body, as well as peaceful interaction with others.
-This page provides an easy-to-understand introduction to Aikido, including its history, philosophy, and modern-day significance.
+Aikido is a traditional Japanese martial art that emphasizes harmony between mind and body, as well as peaceful interaction with others.
+This page provides an easy-to-understand introduction to Aikido, including its history, philosophy, and its significance in the modern world.

 Aikido is a martial that trains both the mind and body.